simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

     a `put` operation requires a `key` and a `value`) and leverages parameter validation provided natively by Puppet.

-* Redesigned global Hiera configuration to support more complex libkv deployment scenarios.
-The limited libkv Hiera configuration, `libkv::url` and `libkv::auth`, has been replaced with a Hash `libkv::options` that meets the configuration requirements specified in [Configuration](#configuration).
+* Redesigned global Hiera configuration to support more complex simpkv deployment scenarios.
+The limited simpkv Hiera configuration, `simpkv::url` and `simpkv::auth`, has been replaced with a Hash `simpkv::options` that meets the configuration requirements specified in [Configuration](#configuration).

 * Standardized error handling

-  * Each backend plugin operation corresponding to a libkv function must return a results Hash in lieu of raising an exception.
+  * Each backend plugin operation corresponding to a simpkv function must return a results Hash in lieu of raising an exception.
   * As a failsafe mechanism, the plugin adapter must catch any exceptions not handled by the plugin software and convert to a failed-operation results Hash.
 This includes failure to load the plugin software (e.g., if an externally-provided plugin has malformed Ruby.)
-  * Each libkv Puppet function must raise an exception with the error message provided by the failed-operation results Hash, by default.
+  * Each simpkv Puppet function must raise an exception with the error message provided by the failed-operation results Hash, by default.
 When configured to 'softfail', instead, each function must log the error message and return an appropriate failed value.

-### libkv Configuration
+### simpkv Configuration

-The libkv configuration used for each libkv function call is comprised of a merge of a function-provided options Hash, Hiera configuration specified by the `libkv::options` Hash, and global configuration defaults.
-The merge is executed in a fashion to ensure the function-provided options take precedence over the `libkv::options` Hiera values.
+The simpkv configuration used for each simpkv function call is comprised of a merge of a function-provided options Hash, Hiera configuration specified by the `simpkv::options` Hash, and global configuration defaults.
+The merge is executed in a fashion to ensure the function-provided options take precedence over the `simpkv::options` Hiera values.

-The merged libkv configuration contains global and backend-specific configurations, along with an optional application identifier.
+The merged simpkv configuration contains global and backend-specific configurations, along with an optional application identifier.
 The primary keys in this Hash are as follows:

-* `app_id`: Optional String in libkv function calls, only.
+* `app_id`: Optional String in simpkv function calls, only.
 Specifies an application name that can be used to identify which backend configuration to use in the absence of the `backend` option.
   (See [Backend Selection](#backend-selection)).